gui-fkb/twitch-accounts/README.md

 </h1>

 <p align="center">
-  A Golang bot to create Twitch Accounts.
+ A Golang bot for creating Twitch accounts
 </p>

 Twitch Accounts provides a script for creating Twitch accounts and verifying them using temporary email addresses.
 It can be useful for various purposes, such as testing or automation